I talk way too fast, I want audience participation, and I always make stupid typos.

 More than that, and as much as I would love to say “ain’t my problem” and pass it off to a larger group of smart people, the fact is that over 50% of dependencies on the ERP DB are from my own BI/reporting queries.
 There’s no shortage of reports that need to examine and relate legacy LOB app data with ERP customer & sales data.
 And it’s not just to build a paginated SSRS report — where I could, arguably, do what I said above in faux-option 4: pull the data from 2 separate data-sets, then merge it in the report layer.
 It’s heavily customized, painstakingly crafted mini-data-warehouses and data-marts that massage and tailor the data for an assortment of different purposes and reporting needs.
 Thus, even with this, most of the burden still falls to me.

 Data is digital information.
 A database is a collection of data.
 And a DBA manages it all.

 Borrowing from an ‘old meme’ a bit.
-My wife recently said I should “write something about ‘how to do databases’.”
-As amusingly odd as her phrasing was, I figured she was right.
+Somebody recently told me I should “write something about ‘how to do databases’.”
+As amusingly odd as that phrasing was, I figured they were right.

 What is it?

 I like to start at beginning.
 As Julie Andrews said, it’s a very good place to start.
 What is a database?
 That’s a pretty good question.
 Here’s the prerequisite question: What is data?
 Well, as I’ve said before, data is everything.
 But that’s a bit of a cop-out, isn’t it?
 That’s my career’s bias showing through.